mmarol/wedding-site/src/schedule.md

                     Mehndi<br>
                     3-7pm
                 </h3>
-                <p class="page__description">Two mehndi artists will be available after lunch for all those who want to
+                <p class="page__description">Two henna artists will be available after lunch for all those who want to
                     participate.
                     This will take a few hours depending on the number of people.</p>
                 <p class="page__description">Avoid long sleeves if you're planning to have mehndi done - otherwise,